NathanielCustom/Afferent-Cinema/README_RPI_SETUP.md

 This guide will setup the RPi for the 'manual' mode.

-KNOWN ISSUE: Main.py needs to be changed to allow for Afferent Cinema to run without the audio recognition software (Dejavu) being installed.

 ## I2C

 Enable I2C on GPIOs --- as outlined in /boot/overlays/README section i2c-gpio